galenhuntington/hpre/README.md

    bar x | not (null x), Just y <- lookup 1 x, y /= 3 = ...
 ```

-An empty guard is a natural generalization of this, where the number
+An empty guard is a small generalization of this, where the number
 of conditions can be zero.

 A practical application is that Haskell compilers should and do check